 Are you ready for a bone-in ham made in your Instant Pot?
-You are just 12 minutes away from a juicy ham for your dinner table.
-And all you need is spiral-cut ham and 2 ingredients.
+You are just 12 minutes away from a juicy Instant Pot Holiday Ham for your dinner table.
+And all you need is a spiral-cut ham and 2 ingredients.

 Please Note: We do use referral links for products and services that Chef Alli loves and recommends.